How to Set Up a UAE Freelance Visa Without an Agency (2026 Guide)

 The free zone you choose has more impact on your banking situation than on your license cost.
 Make this decision based on:

-• Your banking priority — Northern Emirates zones (SHAMS, Ajman, RAKEZ) have lower license fees and higher banking friction at traditional banks.
-IFZA and Dubai-based zones have higher fees and better banking approval rates.
+- Your banking priority — Northern Emirates zones (SHAMS, Ajman, RAKEZ) have lower license fees and higher banking friction at traditional banks.
+IFZA and Dubai-based zones may be a better fit for some reviews, but approval remains case-by-case.

 Decision 3: Is your degree attestation complete?

 If you are applying for a mainland MOHRE permit or certain free zone categories, an attested degree is a prerequisite.
-The attestation chain varies by nationality (India's MEA chain takes nine to ten working days minimum after all stages are complete; Pakistan requires HEC, then MOFA, then VFS Global processing).
-Start this two to three months before your planned setup date.
+The general sequence is home-country authentication, UAE Embassy legalization, then UAE MOFA attestation; country-specific prerequisites and timing vary.
+Start this before your planned setup date.

 Step-by-Step: Setting Up Without an Agency